vranki/melunaru/README.md

 [Source] -----IP--
 ```

-Sources are COTS linux machines that stream audio to
+Sources are any COTS linux machines that can stream audio to
 the mixer machine using ices2/icecast2.
+Even Raspberry PI 1 is
+good enough.

 Mixer has virtual mixer which can be used to mix between
 sources and cue feature to listen to sources without
 playing them.

-You can use qpwgraph or other pipewire GUI to manage
+You can use qpwgraph or other Pipewire GUI to manage
 virtual audio routing to correct devices.
+You could even
+ignore the mixer GUI and connect the streams to a physical
+digital mixer.

 ![Mixer GUI](gui-screenshot.png?raw=true "Mixer GUI")